alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/audios/2020/2020-08-03-what-is-wahhabism.md

 ---
 layout: post
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-title: "Wahhabism, what is it?"
+title: Wahhabism, what is it?
-source: "Fatawa Nur 'Ala al-Darb 3, tape no. 218 question 6"
+source: Fatawa Nur 'Ala al-Darb 3, tape no. 218 question 6
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_461/46106.mp3
-hijri: Dhul-Hijjah 13, 1441
+hijri: '1441-12-13'
 date: 2020-08-03
 lang: en
-category: [audios, wahhabism, manhaj]
+category:
+- audios
+- wahhabism
+- manhaj
-summary: "Wahhabism is a word used by the enemies of Salafiyyah.
-They use it to describe those who followed Imam Muhammad ibn 'Abdul-Wahhab ibn Sulayman ibn Ali Al-Tamimi Al-Hanbali, who died in 1206 AH in Al-Dir'iyyah."
+summary: Wahhabism is a word used by the enemies of Salafiyyah.
+They use it to describe those who followed Imam Muhammad ibn 'Abdul-Wahhab ibn Sulayman ibn Ali Al-Tamimi Al-Hanbali, who died in 1206 AH in Al-Dir'iyyah.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 I heard about Wahhabism, what is it?